openturns/ottemplatepython/README.rst

 .. code-block:: shell

-    $ python setup.py install
+    $ pip install .

-If you need to install the module in the user folder :
+If you need to install the module in the user folder:

 .. code-block:: shell

-    $ python setup.py install --user
+    $ pip install . --user

 To run the tests: